Enrolling in Amazon KDP Select means you must grant exclusive selling rights to Amazon.

 You can participate in Kindle Countdown Deals.

 You can offer your ebook for free for 5 days in each 90 day enrollment period.

 You don’t have to be concerned with maintaining different versions of your manuscript for different publishing platforms as your ebook is exclusively available for sale on Amazon.

-You cannot publish, or offer for sale your ebook title with any other retailer or service provider.
+You cannot publish, or offer your ebook title for sale with any other retailer or service provider.
 Amazon demands 100% exclusivity.